jabberjabberjabber/LLavaImageTagger/README.md

 3. Download [KoboldCPP.exe](https://github.com/LostRuins/koboldcpp/releases) and place it in the LLMImageIndexer folder.
 If it is not named KoboldCPP.exe, rename it to KoboldCPP.exe
 ![LLMImageIndexer Screenshot](Capture.PNG)
-4. Run `llmii-run.bat` and wait for the model weights to download and KoboldCPP to start.
-The one of the terminal windows will say ```Please connect to custom endpoint at http://localhost:5001``` when it is ready.
+4. Run `llmii-run.bat` and wait exiftool to install.
+When it is complete you must start the file again.
+If you called it from a terminal window you will need to close the windows and reopen it.
+It will then create a python environment and download the model weights and KoboldCPP to start.
+The download is quite large (6GB) and there is no progress bar, but it only needs to do this once.
+Once it is done KoboldCPP will start and one of the terminal windows will say ```Please connect to custom endpoint at http://localhost:5001``` and then it is ready.

 ### macOS Installation (including ARM)